finos/datahelix/docs/user/FrequentlyAskedQuestions.md

 # Frequently asked questions

-## "What's the difference between formattedAs and granularTo?"
+## What's the difference between formattedAs and granularTo?

 The below constraints are superficially similar: